 - The installer boot menu will load, where you will select Run Ubuntu from this USB.

-- Ubuntu will launch and you can begin to working in the system – setting preferences, reconfiguring the system as needed, or running any diagnostic tools.
+- Ubuntu will launch, and you can begin working on it — setting preferences, reconfiguring the system as needed, or running any diagnostic tools.

 Acronis is a Swiss company, founded in Singapore.
 Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
 Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 18,000 service providers to protect over 750,000 businesses.